lala-data/cmustudent-repository/healthcarereport.md

   * Is there anything you would change or do differently?

   Reviewers were able to identify what was that about as the Title , legend, X and Y axis provided a fair idea on what it contains.
-  Questio  was arround why label counts in first bar and left out in another bars.
-Once it was explained it was a sample mockup it was agreed.
+  They also did not like the colors used.
+Questions were around what does the color represent.Both reviewers liked the way that was represented in the mockup was bit detailed than the original graph.

   Following feedback were received based on the wireframe.
-  * Give  more details on the exact amount spend instead of line chart
+  * Give  more details on the exact amount spend.
   * Give a way to forecast the next 2 years
   * Show chart comparing government funded and other sources like Personal,Private,Out of pocket etc.
   * Retain the original chart for chart-2.
 Pie chart did not provide more information.
-Stacked bar was much better.
+Original Stacked bar was much better.

   I did not perform any data visualization changes to chart-2 as it conveyed relevant information.
   Only suggestion I received was to show more data as 10 years is a huge gap.As the original data